MileHacker Logo

 Public Transport Limited

 Mount Athos has a very limited public transportation system.
-The main modes serve the intention of connecting points for pilgrims and monks, not for general tourist convenience.
-Movement is very dependent on foot, with some shared minivans and small boats.
+The main modes serve the purpose of connecting points for pilgrims and monks, not for general tourist convenience.
+Movement relies heavily on foot, along with some shared minivans and small boats.

 Transport Modes